The Fearless Four (film): Release

-In North America, the English version was released on Warner Home Video on May 7, 1998, however, the VHS went quickly out of print and remains extremely hard to find.
-Germany received a DVD release twice; a regular release, and one from Warner Kids (a label for Warner Bros. films that were family-friendly) using the original name, Die Bremer Stadtmusikanten; neither DVD has any English audio and subtitle options.
-A much easier to find PAL VHS was released in the United Kingdom on July 19, 1999.
-Despite the film being pretty much unknown in the United States and in most of the world, the English dub is currently available on sources such as Vudu, iTunes, Amazon Prime Video and the Microsoft Store.
-In 2018, South Korea released the film on DVD with an English dub in it.
+In North America, the English version was released on Warner Home Video on May 7, 1998, but the VHS went quickly out of print and remains extremely rare.
+Germany received a DVD release twice; a regular release, and one from Warner Kids (a label for family-friendly Warner Bros. films) using the original title, Die Bremer Stadtmusikanten; neither DVD has any English audio and subtitle options.
+A much easier-to-find PAL VHS was released in the United Kingdom on July 19, 1999.
+Despite being virtually unknown in the United States and in most of the world, the English dub is currently available on sources such as Vudu, iTunes, Amazon Prime Video and the Microsoft Store.
+In 2018, South Korea released a DVD with an English dub in it.
 It is unknown if Warner Bros. will bring out a Region 1 DVD release in the United States.

-The original Germany version of the film (with NTSC format) was uploaded by its YouTube channel, Movies [SnoopyPBG 2nd Channel], on November 15, 2021.
+The original German-language version (with NTSC format) was uploaded by its YouTube channel, Movies [SnoopyPBG 2nd Channel], on November 15, 2021.

+Deleted scenes

-Various scenes were deleted from the original version, or shortened, when the film was distributed outside Germany (making the international cut 81 minutes), as follows:
+Various scenes were deleted from the original version, or shortened, when distributed outside Germany (making the international cut 81 minutes), as follows: